novonordisk-research/vcf_parser/README.md

 vcf_parser -i test/test.vcf -f "(info.AF <= 0.01 AND info.CSQ.IMPACT in (HIGH, MODERATE)) AND (info.CADD_PHRED >=20 OR info.Pangolin.pangolin_max_score >= 0.5 or info.Pangolin.pangolin_max_score <= -0.5)" --fields CSQ,Pangolin --fields-join Feature,pangolin_transcript
 ```
 **NOTE**: As in the current implementation, "AND" and "OR" have the same precedence.
 Please use parentheses to make the logic expression unambiguous.

-If you have a list of genes to filter stored in a file, you can do it so:
+If you have a list of genes to filter stored in a file, you can do it now:
 ```bash
 vcf_parser -i test/test.vcf -f "info.CSQ.Gene in (`cat genes.txt`)" --fields CSQ,Pangolin --fields-join Feature,pangolin_transcript
 ```